-There are plenty of tips to grow melons that you will hear when you tell people you are planting melons.
+There are plenty of tips to grow melons that you will hear when you tell people you are planting melons in your garden this year.
 One of the best is to remember that the soil should be slightly acidic – with a pH around 6.0 to 6.5.

 How to Plant Melons

-Planting the melons should be done with three to five seeds per hill about 2 inches apart and 1 inch deep.
-Water the seeds well after planting melons.
+Planting the melons should be done with three to five seeds per hill about 2 inches (5 cm.) apart and 1 inch (2.5 cm.) deep.
+Water the seeds in well after planting melons.
 Once the growing melon plants come through the soil, wait until two of them are taller than the others and remove the rest.

 If you live in a colder climate, growing melons can still be done.
 You could plant the seeds in the ground and use black plastic mulch, allowing the seeds to grow up through the plastic.
 The plastic will keep the ground warm around the growing melons as well as help keep weeds to a minimum.

 In colder climates, you can also start by planting melons indoors.
 Once the weather is right, you can transplant your seedlings outdoors.
 The plants are quite sensitive to cooler temperatures.
 Therefore, before planting melons outdoors, make sure you harden your seedlings so they will survive.

 Growing melons require about an inch or two of water per week (that’s about 2.5 to 5 cm.).
 Make sure you don’t forget to water them when there are periods of no rain.
 Also, they should be fertilized every two to three weeks.

 When the plants begin to bloom, don’t worry if the flower wilts and no melons appear.
 The second flowering is actually the female flowers that produce the fruit.
 The first flowers are male and will normally drop off.